Ice Cream Wars & Scoop Secrets

 Since opening in December 2017 through an innovation hub at Crave Café, Little’ Lato has been serving unique flavours such as Crumpet and Golden syrup and Massaman Curry from their aesthetically pleasing stores in Morningside and the Auckland Fish Market.

-The absolute winners are their Lime, Coriander & Grapefruit Sorbet concoction and the Coconut Caramel Cashew flavour, which will please any gelato lover.
-On top of doling out ice cream, Little’ Lato is partnered with fine coffee purveyors at both locations so you can get a coffee fix at the same time!
+The absolute winners are their Lime, Coriander, and grapefruit Sorbet concoction and the Coconut Caramel Cashew flavour, which will please any gelato lover.
+In addition to doling out ice cream, Little’ Lato is partnered with fine coffee purveyors at both locations, so you can get a coffee fix at the same time!

 The team at Little’ Lato will always give you an extra taste of their latest flavours — and all with an enthusiastic smile.